medic/cht-android/README.md

 1. Install the [Android SDK](https://developer.android.com/studio#command-tools) and Java 8+ (it works with the OpenJDK versions).
 2. Clone the repository.
 3. Plug in your phone.
 Check it's detected with `adb devices`.
 4. Execute: `make` (will also push app into the phone).

-To only **build and assemble** the APKs for certain flavor and rendering engine, execute `./gradlew assemble[Flavor][Engine]Debug`, e.g. to assemble the unbranded flavor for the webview rendering engine: `./gradlew assembleUnbrandedWebviewDebug`.
-For the XWalk engine: `./gradlew assembleUnbrandedXWalkDebug`.

-The APKs are stored in the folder `build/outputs/apk/[Flavor][Engine]/debug/`, in the example above: `build/outputs/apk/unbrandedWebview/debug/`.
+Use `make xwalk` for the Xwalk version instead.

+Gradle is also used but it's downloaded and installed in the user space the first time `make` is executed.

+You can also build and launch the app with [Android Studio](#android-studio).

+## Flavor selection

+Some *Make* targets support the flavor and rendering engine as `make flavour=[Flavor][Engine] TASK`, where `[Flavor]` is the branded version with the first latter capitalized and the engine is either `Webview` or `Xwalk`.
+The default value for `flavor` is `UnbrandedWebview`, e.g. executing `make deploy` will assemble and install that flavor, while executing `make flavour=MedicmobilegammaXwalk deploy` will do the same for the _Medicmobilegamma_ brand and the `Xwalk` engine.

+## Build and assemble

+    $ make assemble

+Build and assemble the debug and release versions of the APK, that are stored in the folder: `build/outputs/apk/[flavor][Engine]/[debug|release]/`, in this case the release version is stored in `build/outputs/apk/unbrandedWebview/release/`.
+Following the [Flavor selection](#flavor-selection) instructions, to do the same for the Xwalk version: `make flavour=UnbrandedXwalk assemble`.

+To clean the APKs and compiled resources: `make clean`.

+## Static checks

-To only execute the **linter checks**, execute: `./gradlew androidCheckstyle`.
+To only execute the **linter checks**, run: `make lint`.

-The [Android Studio](https://developer.android.com/studio) can be used to build and launch the app instead.
-Be sure to select the right flavor and rendering engine from the _Build Variants_ dialog (see [Build and run your app](https://developer.android.com/studio/run)).
-To launch the app in an emulator, you need to uncomment the code that has the strings for the `x86` or the `x86_64` architecture in the `build.gradle` file, in the `android` / `splits` / `include` section.

 ## Testing

-To execute unit tests: `./gradlew testUnbrandedWebviewDebugUnitTest`.
+To execute unit tests: `make test` (static checks ara also executed).

 ### Instrumentation Tests (UI Tests)

 These tests run on your device.

+1. To avoid failures running the tests, previous versions of the app should be uninstalled first, otherwise an `InstallException: INSTALL_FAILED_VERSION_DOWNGRADE` can make the tests to fail, and Android needs to have English as default language.
 1. Execute steps 1 to 3 from [Development](#development).
-2. Execute: `./gradlew connected[Flavor]WebviewDebugAndroidTest` .
-Eg `./gradlew connectedUnbrandedWebviewDebugAndroidTest` or `./gradlew connectedMedicmobilegammaWebviewDebugAndroidTest`.
-At the moment we have tests only in these 2 flavors: unbranded and medicmobilegamma.

-To avoid failures running the tests, previous versions of the app should be uninstalled first, otherwise an `InstallException: INSTALL_FAILED_VERSION_DOWNGRADE` can make the tests to fail, and Android needs to have English as default language.
+2. Execute: `make test-ui` or `make test-ui-gamma`.

 ### Connecting to the server locally

 Refer to the [CHT Core Developer Guide](https://github.com/medic/cht-core/blob/master/DEVELOPMENT.md#testing-locally-with-devices).

+## Android Studio

+The [Android Studio](https://developer.android.com/studio) can be used to build and launch the app instead.
+Be sure to select the right flavor and rendering engine from the _Build Variants_ dialog (see [Build and run your app](https://developer.android.com/studio/run)).
+To launch the app in an emulator, you need to uncomment the code that has the strings for the `x86` or the `x86_64` architecture in the `build.gradle` file, in the `android` / `splits` / `include` section.

 # Branding